VEuPathDB/StaticContent/content/common/reasons_to_subscribe.md

     <img src="{{'/assets/images/news/commtg2.png' | absolute_url}}" />

     <div class="intro">
       <p>The <b>Eukaryotic Pathogen, Host & Vector Bioinformatics Resource Center (VEuPathDB.org)</b> is a premier knowledgebase and data mining platform that provides interactive access to research data on <b>eukaryotic microbes (protists and fungi), their hosts, and arthropod vectors</b>.
-These pathogens and vectors contribute to devastating diseases worldwide, including </b>malaria, Lyme disease, dengue fever, West Nile virus, and Zika virus</b>, affecting millions across both developed and developing regions.</p>
+These pathogens and vectors contribute to devastating diseases worldwide, including <b>malaria, Lyme disease, dengue fever, West Nile virus, and Zika virus</b>, affecting millions across both developed and developing regions.</p>

       <p>VEuPathDB is <b>indispensable</b> to tens of thousands of researchers worldwide, powering <b>scientific discoveries that improve human, animal, and plant health</b>.
 However, with the <b>NIH discontinuing support</b>, its future is at risk. <b>Without sustainable funding, these resources—and the vital research they enable—will disappear</b>.</p>